jfgoog/ndk-examples/hackernews/README.md

 Create a new "Native C++" project in Android Studio.
 Refer to the instructions [here](https://developer.android.com/studio/projects/add-native-code#new-project).

+### Run the app

+The app should display "Hello, world".

 ## Part 2: Fetching data with HTTP

 ### Add openssl and curl to app/build.gradle and enable prefab and shared libraries